stephenhky/PyShortTextCategorization/docs/tutorial_topic.rst

 AutoEncoder
 -----------

+Note: Previous version (<=0.2.1) of this autoencoder has a serious bug.
+Current version is incompatible with the autoencoder of version <=0.2.1 .

 Another way to find a new topic vector representation is to use the autoencoder, a neural network model which compresses a vector representation into another one of a shorter (or longer, rarely though) representation, by minimizing the difference between the input layer and the decoding layer.